fasettostephen/SessionsApp/README.md

 ## :white_medium_square: Contributions

-Any developer can contribute to this Xamarin Workshop with guides, demos or improvements.
+Any developer can contribute using **Draft Branch** or **Review Branch**, and then do a pull request.
+To clarify any doubt please open an issue [here](https://github.com/XamCommunityWorkshop/SessionsApp/issues).

 ## :white_medium_square: License